Feel65/Skyblock-Extras-Alternatives/README.md

 Note: It is not recommended that you use SkyblockCatia either since that mod has a bunch of incompatibilities with other mods and has a bunch of features that aren't even for skyblock, making it the bloatiest mod I've ever seen.
 Also the config menu is literal hell.

-# Reasons NOT to Buy or use SBE:
+# Reasons NOT to Buy or Use SBE:
 - [**Shitty puzzle solvers v1**](https://imgur.com/a/2xcDUBN)
 - [**Shitty features v1**](https://imgur.com/a/zvNFdU2)
 - [**Shitty features v2**](https://imgur.com/a/HPwYXeT)